If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 The unit will transmit a GPS signal to multiple satellites, and depending on the time needed to reach each satellite, they can determine how far away the individual is from each of them.
 From there, the satellites will coordinate and determine where that person is on Earth.

-Can a GPS replace your topographic maps and compass?
+Can a GPS replace topographic maps and compass?

 No, a GPS should never be seen as a replacement for a map and compass.
-First of all, a GPS unit is an electronic device that can malfunction or run out of battery.
-While you can and should use your device for basic, quick navigation, you should also always carry a map and compass in case your device, for any reason, can’t be used.
+First of all, a GPS unit is an electronic device that has the potential to malfunction or run out of battery.
+While relying on your device for basic and swift navigation is advisable, carrying a map and compass remains essential in case your device becomes unusable for any reason.

-If you’re looking for the best GPS for hiking in terms of outright capability, we recommend the Garmin GPSMAP 66i, which can’t be beaten for user-friendliness, accuracy, and features.
+For the ultimate GPS capability for hiking, we recommend the Garmin GPSMAP 66i, unparalleled in terms of user-friendliness, accuracy, and features.

 If you’re looking for something a little more budget-friendly, then you can’t go wrong with the Garmin eTrex 32x or eTrex 22x, both of which offer more than enough in the way of performance for the needs of your average hiker.